Anterior cruciate ligament: Nonoperative treatment of the ACL

 ACL reconstruction is the most common treatment for an ACL tear, but it is not the only treatment available for individuals.
 Some may find it more beneficial to complete a nonoperative rehabilitation program.
-Individuals who are going to continue with physical activity that involves cutting and pivoting, and individuals who are no longer participating in those specific activities both are candidates for the nonoperative route.
+Individuals who are going to continue with physical activity that involves pivoting and rapid direction changes, and individuals who are no longer participating in those specific activities both are candidates for the nonoperative route.
 In comparing operative and nonoperative approaches to ACL tears, few differences were noted between surgical and nonsurgical groups, with no significant differences in regard to knee function or muscle strength reported by the patients.

 The main goals to achieve during rehabilitation (rehab) of an ACL tear is to regain sufficient functional stability, maximize full muscle strength, and decrease risk of reinjury.
 Typically, three phases are involved in nonoperative treatment - the acute phase, the neuromuscular training phase, and the return to sport phase.
 During the acute phase, the rehab is focusing on the acute symptoms that occur right after the injury and are causing an impairment.
 The use of therapeutic exercises and appropriate therapeutic modalities is crucial during this phase to assist in repairing the impairments from the injury.
 The neuromuscular training phase is used to focus on the patient regaining full strength in both the lower extremity and the core muscles.
 This phase begins when the patient regains full range of motion, no effusion, and adequate lower extremity strength.
 During this phase, the patient completes advanced balance, proprioception, cardiovascular conditioning, and neuromuscular interventions.
 In the final, return to sport phase, the patient focuses on sport-specific activities and agility.
-A functional performance brace is suggested to be used during the phase to assist with stability during pivoting and cutting activities.
+A functional performance brace is suggested to be used during the phase to assist with stability during activities that require abrupt stops and rapid turning motions.